 Dry eye is a very common disorder that affects a significant percentage of the population, especially people over the age of 40.
 Studies vary in their estimations of this percentage, but at least one survey suggests that approximately 20% of people suffer from dry eye syndrome.

 Some researchers believe that 75% of the population over age 65 experiences dry eye symptoms.
-If you suspect that you have dry eyes, you should make an appointment to visit Tyson Eye in Naples or any of our other locations.
+If you suspect that you have dry eyes, you should make an appointment to visit Tyson Eye.
 We will ask you a number of questions about your symptoms and health history and perform one or more diagnostic tests to determine if you have dry eye syndrome.

 Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct composition and evaporate quickly.
 Tear film helps maintain visual sharpness.
 Other names associated with dry eye include dry eye syndrome, Keratoconjunctivitis sicca (KCS), dysfunctional tear syndrome, lacrimal keratoconjunctivitis, evaporative tear deficiency, aqueous tear deficiency, and LASIK-induced neurotropic epitheliopathy (LNE).